 The child should be seen by the dentist or orthodontist on a regular basis to monitor the progress of treatment with the space maintainer and continue to receive a regular six-month professional cleaning appointment with your dentist.

 Nitrous oxide, more commonly known as laughing gas, is often used as an anxiety reliever during a dental visit, with parental consent.
 The gas is administered with a mixture of oxygen and has a calming effect that helps phobic or anxious patients relax during their dental treatment.
-Patients are still conscious and can talk to their pediatric dentist during their visit.
+Patients are still conscious and can talk to their dentist during their visit.
 After treatment, the nitrous is turned off and oxygen is administered for five to 10 minutes to help flush any remaining gas.
 The effects wear off almost immediately.
-Your pediatric dentist will provide you with pre- and post- instructions.
+Your dentist will provide you with pre- and post- instructions.

 - Oral sedation Treatment completed in office where a child drinks a liquid medication and becomes sedated.
 The child is awake but relaxed to a point that the dentist can provide dental treatment in a safe manner.